 I used to eye with suspicion any student who spoke with a gravelly voice and keep my distance from the coughers and the sneezers.
 “Why did they have to come to class and share their germs?”
 I’d moan to myself.
 I avoided touching their notebooks and tried to answer their questions from the front of the class instead of next to their desk.
 Who doesn’t resent any possibility that some of my precious weekend time might be taken away and replaced with sick time?
 I NEEDED the weekend to catch up and prepare for the following week.
 I needed EVERY weekend for that.
-Above all, like many teacher-martyrs, I PRIDED myself on how busy I was and how impossible it would be to successfully accomplish all I wanted in the time I had.
+Above all, like many teacher-martyrs, I PRIDED myself on how busy I was and how impossible it would be to accomplish all I wanted in the time I had.
 Back then, any illness threatened to derail all my carefully laid plans and schedules like a cat carelessly (but secretly maliciously) knocking over a row of dominoes.
-But, something changed.
+But something changed.

 Being sick reminds teachers they’re human, even if they don’t feel human at the time.

-Last week, a student came with a heavy cold…of course the one whose desk is nearest mine, but everything was different.
+Last week, a student came with a heavy cold…of course, the one whose desk is the nearest to mine, but everything was different.
 I didn’t avoid him and never flinched when he coughed or sneezed.
-Instead, I borrowed his pencil right out of his hand and spent a great deal of time immediately next to and across from him explaining and working with him.
+Instead, I borrowed his pencil right out of his hand and spent a great deal of time immediately next to and across from him, explaining and working with him.
 And….I got sick!
 (I’ll bet you thought I was leading up to a miraculous prevention method, right?)
 By Wednesday evening, I was completely congested with ringing ears, a throat on fire, and an utter lack of energy.
 It was obviously not just a cold but a mutant cold.
-I stayed there too, surrounded by an ever-increasing mound of snotty tissues, piles of dirty dishes, and thankfully, a lack of ability to smell myself.
+I stayed there too, surrounded by an ever-increasing mound of snotty tissues, piles of dirty dishes, and, thankfully, a lack of ability to smell myself.
 Clearly, not even my most modest hopes for the weekend stood a chance.
 You’ve been there, right?

 Here’s the thing—zero resentment at how my long weekend has gone.
 None!
 How is that possible?
-BEFORE I got sick, I took back my life and that has made all the difference.
+BEFORE I got sick, I took back my life, and that has made all the difference.
 No one has ever required me to show up an hour and a half before classes start, so I stopped doing it.
 Nobody has ever required me to spend 6-8 hours a day working on lesson plans and material or researching all the latest teaching strategies, so I stopped doing it.
 I no longer demand of myself that I know ALL the latest technology or beat myself up trying to implement it in my classes.
 All those shiny new teaching strategies?
 I don’t need to know them all immediately, and my students won’t suffer if I don’t start using them tomorrow.

 For the past few weeks, I’ve been just…teaching, and here’s the thing—my students haven’t suffered at all!
 In fact, they are still enjoying classes, making progress, and doing really well.
 That sick student who gifted me with the cold germs?
-He was showing up to class every day because he felt like what he got from class was WORTH dragging himself out of bed every morning and into school, so obviously, just being me is enough.
+He was showing up to class every day because he felt like what he got from the class was WORTH dragging himself out of bed every morning and into school, so obviously, just being me is enough.

 Teachers, we are enough!

 We don’t need to buy into what advertising campaigns say we (and our classrooms) should look like or what social media glams up.
 None of us need to be the teacher martyrs that society likes to shove on a pedestal either.
 I don’t need to compete with Instagram teachers.
-Keep up with all the hashtags, the twitter chats, the Facebook groups, the blog hops, the latest apps, the most recent faddish teaching strategies?
+Keep up with all the hashtags, the Twitter chats, the Facebook groups, the blog hops, the latest apps, the most recent faddish teaching strategies?
 Not me.
 I don’t need to do any of that.
 And neither do you!

 I don’t resent that I’ve spent three days producing mucus and not much else because I don’t have to count on a long weekend to get everything done.
 I’ve got time!
 My students will not suffer if I don’t have everything perfectly color-coordinated with cute rhymes and heartfelt messages.
 They don’t need the glitz of an Instagram teacher, and I don’t need to be one.
 I’m enough just as me.
-I’m not going to “do it for the kids, not the money”.
+I’m not going to “do it for the kids, not the money.”
 That’s doormat talk.
 That doesn’t serve me OR my students.
 I’m not going to self-righteously sacrifice myself on the altar of education ever again.